davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-29-kona-diaries-2015-race-day-post-race-and-whats-next.md

   - "david"
 ---

-_This is the fifth and final partof a number of posts describing my day at the 2015 Ironman World Championship in Kailua-Kona, Hawaii.
+_This is the fifth and final part of a number of posts describing my day at the 2015 Ironman World Championship in Kailua-Kona, Hawaii.
 Previous parts are [pre-race](/2015/10/kona-diaries-2015-race-day-pre-race/ "Kona Diaries 2013 - Race Day - Pre-Race"),[swim](/2015/10/kona-diaries-2015-race-day-swim/ "Kona Diaries 2013 - Race Day - Swim"),[bike](/2015/10/kona-diaries-2015-race-day-bike/)and [run](/2015/10/kona-diaries-2015-race-day-run/).
 I am planning on creating a little video about my day but you'll have to wait for that.
 So without further ado, here's how my day finished off and what I have planned for 2016 and beyond._

 Once I'd shown my 'catchers' that I was able to walk without assistance I headed to the post race recovery area.
 I found a table where coke was being offered so I had a couple of lines.
 Er, I mean cups.